hrafnkelle/aioc-util/README.md

 git clone https://github.com/hrafnkelle/aioc-util.git
 ```

-Create and activate a virtual environment in the cloned repository, then install dependencies:
+Create and activate a virtual environment in the cloned repository, then install dependencies.
+A virtual environment is reccomended since the distribution provided HID python module seems to be an older version (at least on Debian/Raspian OS).
+That way the hid module can be pip installed without affecting the whole system.
+If you have installed python3-hid or python3-hidapi with apt you may need to uninstall that.<>

+### Linux
 ```bash
 cd aioc-util
 python3 -m venv venv
 source venv/bin/activate
 pip install hid
 ```

-A virtual environment is reccomended since the distribution provided HID python module seems to be an older version (at least on Debian/Raspian OS).
-That way the hid module can be pip installed without affecting the whole system.
-If you have installed python3-hid or python3-hidapi with apt you may need to uninstall that.<>

-## Linux

 A udev rule is provided to allow non-root access to the AIOC device.
 Install it by copying
 the file to `/etc/udev/rules.d/`, then reload rules and replug the device: